K-VINEELA/Sign-Language-for-Hearing-and-Speech-Impaired/README.md

 ## Model Creation

-CNN used as the core model for image classification.
+1. CNN used as the core model for image classification.

-Compared performance with Random Forest, XGBoost, LSTM, and ANN.
+2. Compared performance with Random Forest, XGBoost, LSTM, and ANN.

-Used Keras for model building; trained on 85% of data, tested on 15%.
+3. Used Keras for model building; trained on 85% of data, tested on 15%.

-Real-Time Application.
+4. Real-Time Application.

-Hand landmarks detected via webcam feed.
+H5. and landmarks detected via webcam feed.

-Recognized gestures converted to text and displayed in real-time.
+6. Recognized gestures converted to text and displayed in real-time.

-Node.js web interface for user interaction.
+7. Node.js web interface for user interaction.

 ## Results

-Alphabet recognition accuracy: 99.3%.
+- Alphabet recognition accuracy: 99.3%.

-Gesture classification accuracy: 99.2%.
+- Gesture classification accuracy: 99.2%.

-Lower false positives than traditional approaches.
+- Lower false positives than traditional approaches.

 ## Sample Output